neyer/ADZE/README.md

 And, if everyone is storing copies of every page they browse, we end up creating** a distributed version of the internet archive. ** Instead of relying on a centralized implementation - which needs a stream of donations and can be attacked both physically and legally, we can have a decentralized version of the internet archive.
 Special url-based metaindices can facilitate searches for historical versions of webpages.

 Storage space for local users may be a concern, especially for heavy browsers.
 Removing pictures is always doable, but so is pruning your local database.
 If you wish to cooperate with the distributed archive, you might consult a service that tells you which pages hurt the archive the least by their removal.
-If you’re the only one with a copy of a page, you might decide to keep or drop it depending on your own beliefs about its relative value. ** \
+If you’re the only one with a copy of a page, you might decide to keep or drop it depending on your own beliefs about its relative value.
-**

 ## How do I use this?

 So far this is just an idea.
 I’ll post links to implementations here as I get started on them.
 There could be many different implementations, and i’ll link to any that i’m aware of, as they are created.

-The first step is reallyreal simple for anyone tech savvy: set up a local proxy server and have it store copies of all the HTML documents it retrieves.
+The first step is simple for anyone tech savvy: set up a local proxy server and have it store copies of all the HTML documents it retrieves.
 Then have your local web browser run through that proxy.
+We migiht start with a hacked version of the [webcorder tools](https://webrecorder.net/tools) - but these tools are trying to preserve the entire version of a webpage, and all we really need to preseve is the text data so that we can index it.